SSWConsulting/SSW.Rules.Content/rules/adding-changes-to-pull-requests/rule.md

 * Formatting (Markdown) fixes/improvements

 ::: info
-**Warning:** Only experts should add changes to a PR.
-Never make extra changes to a PR if you are less experienced or unfamiliar with the project.
-The additional changes may be unnecessary or even harmful.
+**Warning:** Only experts should include their own changes to an existing PR.  \
+Never add extra changes to a PR if you are less experienced or unfamiliar with the project.
+The additional changes may be unnecessary or even harmful!
 :::

 Ultimately, the decision to add additional changes to a pull request should be made based on the needs of the project and the expertise of the contributors involved.
-It's important to carefully consider the impact of any additional changes and ensure that they are aligned with the standards.
+It's important to carefully consider the impact of any additional changes and ensure that they are aligned with the project standards.